deadCStler/Odin-ShoppingCart/README.md

 - Brand
   - Brand Profile
   - Development
-- Product and its sub pages
 - Page for each product where you can add to cart
+- ~~Product and its sub pages~~
 - Data Fetching
   - Best Section at Home page
 - Cart